JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 footer across all application screens to unify the user interface.

 ## Diary Entry - Week of 19th February - 25th February 2024

 This week, my project saw substantial enhancements in both functionality and user interface.
 I introduced a toggle switch across the application screens to switch between standard and benchmarking modes, offering users more flexibility.
 To address the challenges with concurrent execution in benchmarking, I reverted to synchronous methods for key generation, signature creation, and verification.

 A significant development was the initiation of a cross-parameter comparison benchmarking mode.
 This involved upgrading the ResultsView for displaying results for multiple parameter types/keys in one table for comparison and extensively refactoring the ResultsController for this new mode, along with integrating support into the GenController.

 In the latter part of the week, I focused on finalising the cross-parameter benchmarking implementation.
 This required adapting the Key generation controller to preload keys pre-load keys into signature related controllers if the generated key batches/individual key pairs are all provably secure or keys were generated using cross parameters comparison mode.
 I then refactored the signature controller assembly to support this new mode.
 Functionalities for resetting preloaded key parameters and exporting verification results for cross-parameter benchmarking were also developed.

 Additionally, I enhanced the non benchmarking mode for key generation so that user is presented with an option on whether to use a small e in the generation of key and then refined the SignatureController to include functionality for preloading a single key for non benchmarking mode if key chosen is provably secure i.e., small was used to generate it.

 Over the weekend, I concentrated on resolving errors and bugs emerging from the integration of the new benchmarking mode, such as fixing crashes in signature views.
 I also dedicated time to refactoring, streamlining the initialisation process for the different modes to enhance the application's efficiency and user experience.

+## Week of 26th February – 3rd March 2024

+I started by updating the results view to include multiple graph representations, such as histograms, box plots, and line graphs, tailored especially for comparing mean times in different result sets.
+This update required substantial enhancements to the data processing backend, which I completed successfully.

+The integration of the fully-functional results graph feature into the main branch marked a significant milestone.
+Building on this, I initiated the development of the customCrossParameterBenchmarkingMode, a feature allowing users to specify precise key/parameter configurations for benchmarking in comparison mode.
+This involved modifying the GenModel to handle user-defined configurations and introducing new methods for generating readable string formats for these custom configurations.
+Additionally, I implemented a toggle switch in the key generation view and introduced dialog interactions for user input of configurations as multiple fractions.

+Further refining the Signature model, I enabled the setting of a generalised number of key configurations per key size for use in batch generation methods for comparison mode.
+I also enhanced the ResultsController to dynamically construct an aggregated results table in comparison mode, introducing a parameterised list for context-specific row headers based on previous benchmarking tasks.

+The latter part of the week saw me wrapping up the refactoring of the SignView and VerifyView domain objects by creating a unified SignatureBaseView class.
+This significantly reduced code duplication and streamlined handling across different signature views.
+I then conceptualized a new feature:
+Multi-Hash Function Selection for Cross-Parameter Benchmarking, focusing on the specification and management of custom key configurations.

+By the weekend, I had developed a preliminary implementation of this feature, though it required further refinement due to some bugs.
+By Sunday, I had completed significant enhancements across the project to fully incorporate the Multi-Hash Function Selection feature, enabling the specification and management of custom key configurations and grouping them to be used with selected hash functions.